-Uploading files Files may be uploaded using HTTP utilities.
-The Header Content-Type: text/csv charset=utf-8 must be set and the CSV data must be sent in the body of the request.
+Uploading files Files may be uploaded as usual through the web interface, or from a console by using HTTP utilities and the REST API.
+When uploading through the API, the header Content-Type: text/csv charset=utf-8 must be set and the CSV data must be sent in the body of the request.
 A file may be uploaded using curl as follows:

+'''

-curl -k -H "Content-Type: text/csv; charset=utf-8" -u username:password --data-binary curl (...) | python -m json.tool
+curl -k -H "Content-Type: text/csv; charset=utf-8" -u username:password --data-binary

+'''